thatch45/maras_old/README.rst

 Maras
 =====

-This is an experimental database engine largely inspired by Codernitydb.
+This is an experimental database engine forked from Codernitydb.
 It is not yet suitible for general use.

 The goal is to create a safe, nosql, database backend which can be cleanly and